Diploma in Chinese Studies (N70)

 This module introduces various aspects of Chinese cultural history, including the development of social culture, Chinese philosophy, ethical values, educational system, the arts as well as other aspects of Chinese culture.
 Students will also be encouraged to critically evaluate Chinese traditions, customs and lifestyles.

-The module aims to teach students the fundamental skills to write effectively in both academic and professional settings.
-On top of acquiring the basics of structure and style, students will learn to formulate and develop clear writing objectives.
-Students will be able to write coherently and cohesively in formal, expository and creative style, and also in academic research papers.
+This module aims to teach students the skills to write effectively in both academic and professional settings.
+The focus will be on different types of professional writing such as prose, resume and academic writing.
+On top of acquiring the basics of structure and style, students will learn how to formulate and develop clear writing objectives, and how to adopt and assimilate these objectives into coherent, cohesive written pieces through research.

 Contemporary China (4 Credit Units)